-- 11.1 The MCMC is of the preliminary view that there are separate and distinct markets for wholesale access to the following facilities and UNEs: - (a) access to lead-in ducts and manholes; - (b) access to inter-exchange ducts (as separate from lead-in ducts); - (c) access to towers; - (d) access to exchange building access and co-location; - (e) access to submarine cable landing stations and earth stations; - access to local access services, including LLU, sub-loops, line sharing and bitstream services; - (g) access to dark fibre; - (h) access to MDFs and associated in-building wiring (and other inbuilding facilities); and - (i) access to common in-building mobile systems. - 11.2 Each of the above markets is a national market except: - (a) the MCMC considers access to towers to be a state-based geographic market; and - (b) the MCMC considers access to each and every submarine cable landing station and earth station to be a separate geographic market.
+- 11.1 The MCMC is of the view that there are separate and distinct markets for wholesale access to the following facilities and UNEs: - (a) access to lead-in ducts and manholes; - (b) access to inter-exchange ducts (as separate from lead-in ducts); - (c) access to towers; - (d) access to exchange building access and co-location; - (e) access to submarine cable landing stations and earth stations; - access to local access services, including ULL, sub-loops, line sharing and bitstream services; - (g) access to dark fibre; - (h) access to MDFs and associated in-building wiring (and other inbuilding facilities); and - (i) access to common in-building mobile systems. - 11.2 Each of the above markets is an individual market except: - (a) access to towers to be a state-based geographic market; - (b) national market for lead-in ducts and manholes; - (c) national market for access to inter-exchange and mainline ducts; - (d) national market for access to local access services; and - (e) national market for access to dark fibre.